 Typically, it is best to avoid altogether meeting people you've met in an online forum.
 While the people you are talking to may have good intentions, those who don't will almost always propose meeting in person at some point.

 This may be a good thing.
-Because your date doesn't know that you have someone waiting in the wings, s/he will feel freer to be his or her true self, rather than trying to impress your friends.
-You may learn faster whether the person is truthful if he or she is one-on-one with you.
+Because your date doesn't know that you have someone waiting in the wings, they will feel freer to be their true self, rather than trying to impress your friends.
+You may learn faster whether the person is truthful if they are one-on-one with you.

-If, after you meet the person, you feel he or she may be engaging in stalking, harassing, or intimidating behavior, either online or in person, notify the police at once.
+If, after you meet the person, you feel they may be engaging in stalking, harassing, or intimidating behavior, either online or in person, notify the police at once.
 Your local law enforcement may not have the jurisdiction to intervene, but they may be able to get in contact with those who do.
-Explain the situation to the police with as many details as necessary, including that you met the person online, and that now you feel threatened by them.
+Explain the situation to the police with as many details as necessary, including that you met the person online and that now you feel threatened by them.

-How can you know for sure if someone is a threat, or if he or she is playing around?
-First and foremost, if the person starts talking about sex, or if he or she tries to encourage you to do things like discuss sex online, or to send them naked pictures of yourself, you should stop communicating with that person immediately and block them from being able to communicate with you again in the future.
+How can you know for sure if someone is a threat or if they’re playing around?
+First and foremost, if the person starts talking about sex, or if they try to encourage you to do things like discuss sex online or to send them naked pictures of yourself, you should stop communicating with that person immediately and block them from being able to communicate with you again in the future.

-If you're in a chatroom and someone is acting this way, the fastest and easiest way to protect yourself is to log off simply.
+If you're in a chatroom and someone is acting this way, the fastest and easiest way to save yourself is simply to log off.
 Once you disconnect from the chatroom, especially if you've followed the advice above about keeping your details close to the vest, these people can't find you or bother you again.
 You have effectively closed off all communication permanently.

 If the person you are talking to starts to ask you more personal questions, such as your age, hair color, eye color, skin color, etc., this too can be a sign of predatory behavior.
-You should also see red flags if they ask about your living situation, i.e., "do you live alone?"
+It is also a red flag if they ask about your living situation, i.e., "do you live alone?"
 The best way to avoid being put into one of these situations is to stick to public chatrooms.
 In a public chatroom, everyone can see what you're doing.
-Once someone asks to take the discussion to a private chatroom, this may signal danger.
+Once someone asks to take the discussion to a separate chatroom, this may signal danger.

 If someone engages in any of the above behavior, you should report them to the moderator of the chatroom and the police.
-You can also contact the site that hosts the chatroom to give them a heads up as well.
+You can also contact the site that hosts the chatroom.

 Other Chat Room Tips To Keep You Safe

-Sometimes, it's not you that people want to harm, but your computer as well.
-On that note, don't download any files that are shared with you in a dating forum, or any forum.
+Sometimes, it's not you that people want to harm, but your computer.
+On that note, don't download any files that are given to you in any forum, dating or otherwise.
 In addition to viruses and malware, hackers can also download ransomware onto your computer.
-Ransomware is exactly what it sounds like: hackers will hold your data hostage until you pay them to release it back to you.
+Ransomware is exactly what it sounds like: hackers will hold your important information hostage until you pay them to release it back to you.

-It also probably goes without saying that you should never pay to participate in a chat.
+You should also never pay to participate in a chat.
 If you are prompted to pay a fee to continue a chat, abandon the board immediately.
-In addition to losing your money, you may also be giving someone access to your bank account or credit card in providing the information necessary to make the payment.
+In addition to losing your money, you may also be giving someone permission to your bank account or credit card in providing the information necessary to make the payment.

 "Safe" Dating Chat Rooms

 Of course, someone can always slip through the cracks, especially if they're a skilled liar.
-That's why it is so important to remember that even if you are using a well-known site to meet people, you should still take the utmost precautions to protect yourself, your family and friends, and your data.
+That's why it is so important to remember that even if you are using a well-known site to meet people, you should still take the utmost precautions to safeguard yourself, your family and friends, and your information.